Leaderboard

 16 points

-You guys have got yourselves an absolute diamond in getting the Big Man.
+2. You guys have got yourselves an absolute diamond in getting the Big Man.
 His success in his first ever managers role with a club like Rossvale, who have very little budget, not many fans, and now no home of our own, is nothing short of remarkable.
 A league title and a promotion to the Premier League in 2 seasons...... never saw that in my wildest dreams.
 And as any of you who were at the recent Clydebank v Rossvale game, or even last year's League Cup tie, will testify that he did it by playing the ball on the deck and with a bit of flair.
-He and the rest of the backroom team will be a massive loss for us, but even allowing for the timing, he goes with no hard feelings and only best wishes from everybody at the club.10 points
+He and the rest of the backroom team will be a massive loss for us, but even allowing for the timing, he goes with no hard feelings and only best wishes from everybody at the club.

-You seem to be lost in one event in the series, without offering any cognisance of what preceded or proceeded it.
+4. You seem to be lost in one event in the series, without offering any cognisance of what preceded or proceeded it.
 Saying no to a terrible proposal that happened to include the juniors while offering a second, more workable solution that included the juniors != "Blocking the juniors".
 Run of events: 1.
 Unworkable plan presented by the SJFA 2.
 SJFA members vote to accept it "all in" 3.
 North dropped from "all in" by the SJFA, reason speculated as being lack of interest 4.
 Plan presented to PWG 5.
 Lots of back and forth in PWG, seemingly ltd of misunderstanding and certainly lots of misinformation around done deals etc 6.
 Eventually the proposal is called to a vote by members of EoS and LL 7.
 Priposal declared unworkable by 100% of EoS and LL clubs, not on the basis that it contained the juniors, but that it unnecessarily had two geographic league's in the same region, one containing clubs who could never be promoted, as had been speculated for over a year 8.
 Counter proposal put forward by the EoS that included the juniors.
 West structure intact at Tier 6, East clubs joining the EoS at Tier 7 (Conferences), Tayside clubs in a Tayside league.
 The West were invited to join for this season, delaying the East and Tayside for a year for further discussion if required 9.
 SJFA do not take that proposal to their membership 10.
 Impasse reached, meaning the SFA declares no Juniors for this season Now, you are of course free to interpret that as "The EoS and LL blocked the juniors", but clearly you would be wrong, as has been pointed out several times.
 They said no to the first (terrible) proposal, a position which was consistently held throughout, which happened to include the juniors.
 They then put put forward a pragmatic, workable alternative, which also included the juniors, which would have seen the juniors in the Pyramid right now.
 Is your argument that proposing a workable solution in place of an unworkable one, that would have seen all West and East Junior teams in the pyramid right now, was actually them actively blocking junior entry?
-If so, you can understand the ridicule that position is being treated with by some, surely.8 points
+If so, you can understand the ridicule that position is being treated with by some, surely.

 7 points